 - 1. Choose several samples that represent typical sample types you encounter in the laboratory.
 Prepare them as you would using your normal workflow. - 2.
-Depending on your preferred protocol, place one or two 1.2mm storage card punches containing a buccal sample or one 1.2mm storage card punch containing whole blood in each well of a reaction plate.
-Be sure to pretreat nonlytic samples with the PunchSolutionTM Kit (Cat.# DC9271). - 3.
-Prepare four identical reaction plates with punches from the same samples. - 4.
-Amplify samples using the thermal cycling protocol provided above, but subject each plate to a different cycle number (24-27 cycles). - 5.
+Depending on your preferred protocol, place one or two 1.2mm storage card punches containing a buccal sample or one 1.2mm storage card punch containing whole blood into each well of a reaction plate.
+Be sure to pretreat nonlytic storage card samples with the PunchSolution[TM] Kit (Cat.# DC9271). - 3.
+Prepare three identical reaction plates with punches from the same samples. - 4.
+Amplify samples using the thermal cycling protocol provided above, but subject each plate to a different cycle number (25, 26 and 27 cycles). - 5.
 Following amplification, use your laboratory's validated separation and detection protocols to determine the optimal cycle number for the sample type and number of storage card punches.